-[2] Using a medium through-put screen of fungal metabolites combined with HIV latency reversal bioassays and state of the art fractionation coupled to MS and NMR bioassays, we identify molecules activating latent characterize mechanisms of unbiased identification of physically associated with the latent HIV-1 provirus would be highly valuable to unravel the molecular correlates of latency and develop new latency reversal agents.
+[2] Using a medium through-put screen of fungal metabolites combined with HIV latency reversal bioassays and state of the art fractionation coupled to MS and NMR bioassays, we identify molecules capable of activating latent HIV, characterize their mechanisms of action.
+[3] The unbiased identification of factors physically associated with the latent HIV-1 provirus would be highly valuable to unravel the molecular correlates of latency and develop new latency reversal agents.
 But, due to technical limitations, this has not been possible.